Boohbah

 Boohbah is a British preschool television series created by Anne Wood and produced by Wood's company, Ragdoll Productions, in association with GMTV.
-It originally premiered on ITV on 14 April 2003.
+It premiered on ITV on 14 April 2003.
 The series was later broadcast on Nick Jr. UK beginning on 2 April 2005.

 The series, with 104 episodes, was designed for preschoolers aged three to six (a slightly older age group than Wood's previous show, Teletubbies).

 According to Anne Wood, the show's visuals were inspired by scientific photographs of microscopic life and cell structures.
 The main characters, the Boohbahs, are "atoms of energy" who sleep in charging pods.
 Every episode follows the Boohbahs performing a dance routine where the audience is encouraged to participate.
 The creators at Ragdoll Productions designed the show as an interactive "televisual game" with an emphasis on spatial awareness, motor skill development and puzzle solving.

 Characters

 Episodes of Boohbah are divided into two main segments: one featuring the Boohbahs and another featuring the Storypeople.